gromacs/gromacs/docs/web-manual/analysis.rst

 .. math:: \eta = \frac{V}{k_B T}\int_0^{\infty} f(t) dt

-This equation has been applied to computing the bulk and shear viscosity using different elements from the pressure tensor Fanourgakis, Medina, and Prosmiti (2012).
-This is implemented in
+This equation has been applied to computing the bulk and shear viscosity using different elements from the pressure tensor \ :ref:`167 <refFanourgakis2012a>`.

-.. :ref:`gmx viscosity <gmx viscosity>`.
-TODO no longer exists???
+.. _msd:

 Mean Square Displacement
 ------------------------